Chokko2/stax_js/README.md

 I don't even bother.<br>

 **canvas.add(name, value)** will add the value specified to the variable name, `canvas.add("week 1", 50)` before: week 1's value = 100, after: week 1's value = 150 (also works with negative numbers).<br>
-**canvas.bgcolor = "black"** this variable will set the canvas variables background color to the value specified, will not apply it directly, to make it apply please do `canvas.element.style.backgroundColor = canvas.bgcolor;`<br>
+**canvas.backgroundColor(color)"**  this variable will set the background color of the canvas.<br>
-**canvas.element** this variable is something you should not change because it may cause bugs in the project, but it's useful for styling for example `canvas.element.style.border = 3px solid orange;` will set the border of the canvas to be a 3px thick orange color.<br>
+**canvas.element** this variable is something you should not change because it may cause bugs in the project, but it's useful for styling for example `canvas.element.style.border = 3px solid orange;` will set the border of the canvas to be a 3px orange color.<br>
 **canvas.fgcolor = "white** this variable will set the foreground color of the canvas.<br>
 **canvas.get(name)** will return and object of the variable specified's values.<br>
 <br><br>